rackerlabs/technical-blog/_posts/2020-06-18-back-up-and-restore-a-vertica-database.md

 Use the following steps to perform a full-database restore:

-1. Drop all the objects in your database and restore them with the recently created backup.
+1. Drop all the objects in your database and restore them with the recently created backup:

         cluster=&gt; dt
                        List of tables